UriyaSela/UriyaSela/README.md

 - 👋 Hi, I’m @UriyaSela
 - 👀 I’m interested in the data world
-- 🌱 I’m currently learning industrial engineering and management
+- 🌱 I’m currently learning Industrial Engineering and Management
 - 📫 How to reach me on Linkedin - https://www.linkedin.com/in/uriya-sela/